cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

           # ImagePullSecrets is an optional list of references to secrets to use for pulling any of the images.
           # This field in PodSpec can be automated by setting the imagePullSecrets in a serviceAccount.
           ImagePullSecrets: {}
+          # Tolerations and taints are a concept defined in kubernetes to repel pods from nodes.
+[4]
+          tolerations: []
 # Each addon job is added to the desired manifest before it's persisted
 # Not all placement rules are supported, see below for more details.
 addons: